-Eid ul Fitr 2025 date in India
+Eid ul Fitr 2026 date in India

 Determining the date of the Eid ul Fitr depends on the sighting of the crescent moon (a day after the new moon).
 As such, the process of determining the date of the Eid ul Fitr can only be performed under the cover of night.
 Should the crescent moon not be spotted, Ramadan continues for another day.

-Eid ul Fitr in India
+Eid ul Fitr celebrations in India

 © arabianbusiness.com

-The Eid ul Fitr celebrations in India do share some similarities with those of the rest of the world, albeit with some minor differences.
+The Eid ul Fitr celebrations in India share some similarities with those of the rest of the world, albeit with minor differences.
 While the religious rituals remain the same, the food and treats are uniquely Indian.
 The following is how Eid ul Fitr is typically celebrated by Indian Muslims.

 On the night just before Eid ul Fitr, Muslims celebrate what’s known as the Night of the Moon or Chaand Raat.
 Traditionally, it is a night when Muslim families visit the markets, shopping malls and bazaars for all their Eid ul Fitr needs.
 New clothes, traditional snacks and other festive-related items are acquired on the night.